 — Topeka Capital, 1923

-Today, the former game reserve is the Sandsage Bison Range Wildlife Area.
+Today, the former game reserve is the Sagebrush Bison Range Wildlife Area.
 Managed by the Kansas Department of Wildlife and Parks, the first bison were brought here from Oklahoma in 1924.
 Today, it is the oldest publicly owned herd in Kansas.

-© Kathy Alexander/Legends of Kansas, updated August 2023.
+©Kathy Alexander/Legends of Kansas, updated December 2025.

 Also See: